lamhq/tech-notes/nextjs/page.md

 ### Your page content depends on external data

+Example: Your blog page might need to fetch the list of blog posts from a CMS (content management system).

 ```jsx
 // TODO: Need to fetch `posts` (by calling some API endpoint)
 //       before this page can be pre-rendered.